 If you’re a parent or guardian going through the court process in the UK.
 You may be familiar with the CAFCASS section 7 interview questions.
 This type of interview is important in deciding what is in the child’s interest.

-To ensure you’re prepare for the interview, here’re 7 tips to help you answer any CAFCASS section 7 interview questions.
+To ensure you’re prepared for the interview, here are 7 tips to help you answer any CAFCASS section 7 interview questions.

 1) What Is a Section 7 Report?

-A section 7 report is an assessment of a child’s welfare conduct by the Children and Family Court Advisory and Support Service (CAFCASS) as part of a legal process in the UK.
-This assessment includes the CAFCASS home visit section 7, during which an officer visits the family home to observe the child’s environment.
+A section 7 report is an assessment of a child’s welfare conduct by the Children and Family Court Advisory and Support Service (CAFCASS).
+As part of a legal process in the UK.
+This assessment includes the CAFCASS home visit section 7.
+During this, an officer visits the family home to observe the child’s environment.

-Section 7 reports are govern by Section 7 of the 1989 Children Act.
-It states that the child’s best interests must be consider in any decisions in the proceedings.
+Section 7 reports are governed by Section 7 of the 1989 Children Act.
+It states that the child’s best interests must be considered in any decisions in the proceedings.